Mc32298/RYZE/readme.md

 ## ✨ Why RYZE?

-In a world where browsers are bloated and privacy is an afterthought, Spinop Mail returns to the basics.
+In a world where browsers are bloated and privacy is an afterthought, RYZE Mail returns to the basics.
 It’s built for users who want a dedicated space for their digital life without the overhead of a standard browser.

 ### 🚀 Key Features
-- **Zero Account Required:** No "Spinop Account" needed.
+- **Zero Account Required:** No "RYZE Account" needed.
 Your data never leaves your machine.
 - **Dynamic Inbox Management:** Add and remove Gmail, Outlook, iCloud, or Hotmail accounts with a single click.
 - **Home Base Protection:** Smart logout detection snaps you back to the login screen if you accidentally wander off to a generic landing page.
 - **Security First:** Built from the ground up to prioritize your privacy and data security.